-The County of Maui includes the islands of Maui (772 sq mi), Moloka'i (260 sq mi), Lana'i (141 sq mi), and Kaho'olawe (45 mi sq.), with a total landmass of 1,218 sq. miles (DBEDT 2014), or 779,520 acres.
-These islands contain a tremendous amount of ecological and biological diversity.
-Through geologic time, climatic impacts on the landscape have shaped the current environmental zones that are managed for grazing today.
-However, climate-change effects on temperature and precipitation patterns and their associated impacts on pasture ecology represent a significant challenge for land managers who must constantly adapt best management practices and planning strategies.
-As a foundation, ranch managers would benefit from a current inventory of pasturelands and specifically their suitability for forage-finished beef production.
-In Maui County grazing is a prominent agricultural enterprise on the islands of Maui, Moloka'i, and Lana'i.
-Due to the status and history of Kaho'olawe there are no grazing operations on the island nor is there likely to be in the future.
-Thus, the following discussion will be focused only on Maui, Moloka'i, and Lana'i.
+2014).
+Over geologic time, climatic impacts on the landscape have shaped the current environmental zones that are managed today.
+However, climate-change effects on temperature and precipitation patterns and their associated impacts on pasture ecology represent a significant challenge for land managers, who must constantly adapt their implementation of best management practices and planning strategies.
+As a foundation, ranch managers would benefit from a current inventory of pasturelands in general and their suitability for forage-finished beef production in specific.